1995 kidnapping, sexual assault survivor makes public plea to keep predator behind bars - NewsBreak

 At just 12 years old, Laura knew she would have to rely on sheer will and her smarts if she were to survive.

-Sixteen hours after being abducted, she woke up in the woods.
-Naked and badly injured, she was able to make her way to a nearby home for help.
+16 hours after being abducted she woke up in the woods.
+Naked and badly injured she was able to make her way to a nearby home for help.

 “He should have never got out,” said York.